MattPereira/Buildfolio/README.md

 ## Features

 - Landing showcase data pulled from ENS records with ensjs
-- Display all projects submitted to the BuidlGuidl app by providing wallet address
+- Display all projects submitted to the BuidlGuidl app just by providing wallet address
 - Display additional projects by editing the buildfolio.config file
-- Flex your achievement NFTs grouped by contract
+- Flex your achievement NFTs grouped by contract just by providing the owner wallet addresses and NFT contract addresses

 ## Getting Started